Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 | Problems where 4.7 kept failing | Anything latency- or budget-sensitive |

 The honest rule we follow: if Sonnet solves it in two tries, keep using Sonnet.
-When the same prompt fails repeatedly or the job runs for hours untouched, the accuracy of the flagship pays for its price.
+When the same prompt fails repeatedly or the job runs for hours untouched, the accuracy of the bigger model pays for its price.

-After weeks of daily use, here's our candid Claude Opus 4.8 review.
-The strengths are real: it follows instructions consistently across long, unattended engineering sessions, carries context and style better than 4.7 across a full session, and it's faster despite thinking harder.
+The strengths are real: it follows instructions consistently across long engineering sessions, carries context and style better than 4.7, and it's faster despite thinking harder.
 Simon Willison called it "a modest but tangible improvement," and that matches our experience — the comment-verbosity and tool-calling quirks of Opus 4.7 are largely gone.

-Coding is where the model separates from the pack.
-It's built for complex agentic work — planning a change, editing across files, running tests, and fixing what breaks — and it holds instructions steadily enough for unattended engineering that runs without a human watching each step.
-That reliability is why it shipped generally available in GitHub Copilot on launch day, and why we hand it our gnarliest refactors.
-On Anthropic's Super-Agent benchmark it was the only model to finish every case from start to finish.
+Coding is where it separates from the pack.
+It's built for complex agentic work — planning a change, editing across files, running tests, and fixing what breaks — and it holds instructions steadily enough for unattended engineering.
+That reliability is why it shipped generally available in GitHub Copilot on launch day.

 The limits are just as real.
-At $5/$25 it's the most expensive model in the family, so pointing it at trivial tasks burns money for no benefit.
-Like every Claude model, it does not generate images — it can analyze them, but image creation isn't a feature, so don't expect it.
-And because thinking is off by default, teams sometimes benchmark Opus 4.8 without it and wonder why the reasoning gains didn't show up.
-Where this version fits in the broader arc of the line is worth understanding too; our Opus release history traces every release.
+It is no longer the current Opus: Opus 5 is a step up at exactly the same price, so a new project choosing 4.8 is leaving capability on the table for free.
+At $5/$25 it's expensive for trivial tasks.
+Like every Claude model, it does not generate images — it can analyse them, but image creation isn't a feature.
+And because thinking is off by default here, teams sometimes benchmark it without thinking enabled and wonder why the reasoning gains didn't show up.
+Our Opus release history traces where this version sits in the arc of the line.

 The quick version: